Jonathan Ward (American football): Pittsburgh Steelers

 On May 21, 2024, Ward signed a one-year contract with the Pittsburgh Steelers.
 He was released on August 27, and re-signed to the practice squad.
 Ward was promoted to the active roster on October 28 and released on November 9.
 He was re-signed to the team's practice squad on November 13.
 Ward was waived on December 4 and re-signed to the practice squad two days later.

 Ward signed a reserve/future contract with Pittsburgh on January 20, 2025.
 He was released by the Steelers on June 19.

 New York Giants

 On August 4, 2025, Ward signed a contract with the New York Giants.
 He was released on August 26 as part of final roster cuts.

 New England Patriots

 On October 28, 2025, Ward signed with the New England Patriots' practice squad.
 He was released on November 4, but was re-signed to the practice squad a week later.
+Ward was released again on November 25.

+Baltimore Ravens

+On December 2, 2025, Ward was signed to the Baltimore Ravens' practice squad.

+On August 16, 2026, Ward re-signed with Baltimore on a one-year contract worth $1.1 million.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad the next day.